jlelong/LaTeX-Workshop-wiki/FAQ.md

 ## Spell check

 [Code Spellchecker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) did a great job.
 Users may also find other extensions better alternatives, e.g., [LanguageTool](https://marketplace.visualstudio.com/items?itemName=adamvoss.vscode-languagetool) credited for its multi-lingual support.

+## I cannot nest snippets

+Nesting snippets requires to have intellisense automatically triggered inside snippets.
+This can be achieved by setting `editor.suggest.snippetsPreventQuickSuggestions` to `false`.